Goodwin Park

 Something for Everyone

 Beyond golf, Goodwin Park offers a variety of recreational options.
 You can serve up some competition on the tennis courts, shoot hoops at the basketball courts, or catch a game at the softball fields.
+The open fields scattered within the park regularly host community soccer games as well.

-Families with little ones will appreciate the well-maintained playground, a safe haven where kids can climb, swing, and let their imaginations run wild.
-On hot summer days, the swimming pool offers a refreshing place to cool down.
-The open fields scattered within the park regularly host community soccer games, bringing neighbors together for friendly matches.
+Families with little ones will appreciate the well-maintained playground, and on hot summer days, the swimming pool offers a refreshing place to cool down.

 A Community Cornerstone

-Tucked among residential neighborhoods, Goodwin Park provides an accessible green space for both locals and visitors.
+Tucked among residential neighborhoods, Goodwin Park provides an accessible green space for both locals and out-of-towners.
 Whether you're looking for an active afternoon of sports, a peaceful nature walk, or just a spot for a family picnic, this historic park has been a community fixture for generations.

 All Features & Facilities